Irfan805/Connect-RStudio-with-Github/Connect RStudio Github.md

 ![](P4.png)

 #### Edit environment and start your project
 In the previous step we've created the project.
 Now, it's time to start the project with our project task.
-Let's create a R script, say **Test.R** and install the library **usehis**.
+Let's create a R script, say **Test.R** and install the library **usethis**.
 So, we need to run the below codes in the console or in your script

 `install.packages("usethis")`